 3. Share your views in ‘their language’: Once you’ve listened to the other party and examined your own potential biases, you’ll be in a better position to share your honest thoughts.
 This is a potentially difficult conversation and can trigger those involved, so you want to stay mindful and avoid saying things that could offend, or get in the way of fostering understanding.
 Use respectful but assertive and direct communication that expresses your truth.

-4. Know when to draw the line: If the other individual does not respond favorably, or they demean and insult you and your people, walk away and don’t bother trying to change their mind.
+4. Know when to draw the line: If the other individual doesn’t respond favorably, or they demean and insult you and your people, walk away and don’t bother trying to change their mind.
 When I meet people who aren’t willing to see things in a new light, I don’t waste another moment of my precious time on them.
 I can walk away with a clear conscience knowing I’ve shared what’s on my mind, and if they can’t receive that in a positive and constructive way it’s an issue that they need to resolve on their own.

 Cultural openness is rooted in our state of being.
 Deep in our souls, we know that we’re all humans first and are all connected in some way.
 When you meet someone who lacks cultural sensitivity, know that that they are disconnected from that deeper truth.
 Realizing this will open the door for compassion and awaken a desire to enlighten and awaken others.